The Weill Neurohub leads breakthroughs in neuroscience by strengthening collaborative relationships among world-class researchers and clinicians.

 Project leaders: Graeme Davis, PhD (UCSF), Adrienne Fairhall, PhD (UW), Na Ji, PhD (UCB), Saul Kato, PhD (UCSF), Laura Waller, PhD (UCB)

-DeepNeuro: Synthetic and augmented MRI for a shared neuroimaging infrastructure across Neurohub
+DeepNeuro: synthetic and augmented MRI for a shared neuroimaging infrastructure across Neurohub

 This project aims to develop shared processes for neuroimaging acquisition and interpretation that will allow the Weill Neurohub to collect, combine and compare advanced neuroimaging data for patients with brain disorders across conditions, across silos, and across institutions.
 These neuroimaging measures represent one of the foundations of the DeepNeuro Initiative – our ambitious endeavor to phenotype over 10,000 patients at UCSF and the University of Washington and collect harmonized datasets that include common patient-reported, clinical, biosample and MRI data elements.
 These rich data will enable fertile collaborations and new lines of enquiry throughout the Weill Neurohub.